 How did you come up with the concept of your Yoga Pose Pendants’ design?

 Erwin: I’m a sculptor and work with various materials.
-Although I’ve always made jewelry, in terms of pure sculptures I was more accustom to working on a much larger scale.
+Although I’ve always made jewelry, in terms of pure sculptures I was more accustomed to working on a much larger scale.
 I’m from Mexico and always had outdoor space to make art.
 But when I first moved to NYC and into our small, Chelsea apartment, I quickly realized that if I wanted to make art, I would have to work on a much smaller scale!
 That’s how the jewelry idea was born.
 Deborah practices yoga a lot, so I got the opportunity to see a lot of yoga positions.
 I started to sculpt the poses I observed.

 Deborah: A friend of ours, Saya Hibino, who is a beautiful jewelry designer saw some pieces and really encouraged us to make a collection.